Easy Vegan Swaps for Milk

 In their new range of chilled free-from products, M&S now offer a tasty oat milk.
 It’s also enriched with iodine, which is an essential mineral – a win-win!

-There are a few brands of hazelnut milks now but not all shops stock it – if you fancy trying it look for Ecomil, Alpro, Provamel, Plenish or Rude Health.
+One of the less common of the standard plant milks, hazelnut milks are sold by a number of different brands these days but still not all shops stock it – if you fancy trying it look for Alpro, Ecomil, Provamel, Plenish or Rude Health.

 Ecomil make a delicious, high quality, organic hazelnut milk (in sweetened, unsweetened and powdered) which is available in lots of health food shops and online.